Zarichchia, Nadvirna Raion, Ivano-Frankivsk Oblast: Second World War

-On January 17, 1940, Deliatyn Raion was separated from Nadwórna County, part of which was Zarzecze nad Prutem.
-On November 13, 1940, by decree of the Presidium of the Verkhovna Rada of the Ukrainian SSR, the Deliatyn Raion was liquidated, and the Zarichchia nad Prutom village council entered the Yaremcha Raion from its composition.
+On 17 January 1940, Deliatyn Raion was separated from Nadwórna County, part of which was Zarzecze nad Prutem.
+On 13 November 1940, by decree of the Presidium of the Verkhovna Rada of the Ukrainian SSR, the Deliatyn Raion was liquidated, and the Zarichchia nad Prutom village council entered the Yaremcha Raion from its composition.

 After the beginning of the occupation of the Republic of Poland in 1941, the rural gmina of Zarzecze nad Prutem was created, which consisted of the abolished gmina of Osławy Białe and parts of the (not abolished) gminas of Jaremcze (Łuh) and Pniów (Łojowa).

-Starting in 1943, many Zarichchians joined the ranks of the UPA to fight against both the Wehrmacht and the Red Army.
+Starting in 1943, many Zarichchians joined the ranks of the Ukrainian Insurgent Army (UPA) to fight against both the Wehrmacht and the Red Army.

 In August 1943, the remnants of Sydir Kovpak's partisan unit, after being defeated by the SS detachment in Deliatyn, passed through the Zarichchia in the direction of the village of Bili Oslavy.
-The apartment of the inhabitant of the village AM Kovalchuk housed the headquarters of the connection.
+The apartment of the inhabitant of the village A. M. Kovalchuk housed the headquarters of the connection.
 A fierce battle broke out outside the village in the Dilok tract, in which Major General Semyon Rudnev, the union's commissioner, was killed.
-Residents of the village DV Vatsyk, MY Kostytskyi, MS Humeniuk, I. Yu.
+Residents of the village D. V. Vatsyk, M. Y. Kostytskyi, M. S. Humeniuk, I. Yu.
 Boicheniuk were the leaders of the Kovpakivtsi.
-During the passage of the front in the building of the village school was a hospital, here after a serious injury on August 31, 1944, died Hero of the Soviet Union, Lieutenant Vasiliy Gorshkov.
+During the passage of the front in the building of the village school was a hospital, here after a serious injury on 31 August 1944, died Hero of the Soviet Union, Lieutenant Vasiliy Gorshkov.
 On the outskirts of the village in the tract Dilok in honor of the 50th anniversary of Soviet rule and the 20th anniversary of the Carpathian raid Kovpak laid a Park of Partisan Glory.

-On February 17, 1944, the criminal elements of the village killed the village foreman Mykhailo Stelmashchuk, who ran away for fear of punishment, and therefore on February 28 the Gestapo shot 24 innocent people.
+On 17 February 1944, the criminal elements of the village killed the village foreman Mykhailo Stelmashchuk, who ran away for fear of punishment, and therefore on 28 February the Gestapo shot 24 innocent people.